- Host panel discussions or forums featuring first-generation members of your school to discuss their college experiences.

 - Kick off a brown bag lecture series for faculty to discuss topics related to classroom experiences for first-generation students and offer approaches for improvement.

-- Offer resume and interview workshops to offer tips on how to best frame first-generation status in the hiring process.
+- Offer resume and interview workshops with tips on how to best frame first-generation status in the hiring process.

 - Send a letter or postcard home to the families of first-generation students to acknowledge the university’s support of their attendance and to highlight successes.